Three basic leadership styles are associated with the Lewin Studies.

 Just as there are different Leadership Styles or Types, there are different follower types.
 For more, please see R. E. Kelley's description of the five Types of Followers.

-After completing the Boss Relationship Worksheet, you will find that the following will prove helpful in showing you how to cultivate a better working relationship with your boss:
+After completing the Boss Relationship Worksheet, take a look at the information below.
+It will prove helpful in showing you how to cultivate a better working relationship with your boss:

-I published my first book I am beyond excited.
+I published my first book and I am beyond excited.

-Get your copy of Called to Lead!
+Get your FREE copy of Called to Lead!

-ORDER HERE
+ORDER PRINT HERE

 Leaders don't